symphonycms/symphonycms/.docs/api/MANAGERS.md

             ->sort('system:creation-date');
 ```

-The specialized `DatabaseQuery` objects also comes with a specialized `DatabaseQueryResult` class.
+These specialized `DatabaseQuery` objects also come with a specialized `DatabaseQueryResult` class.
 This make it easy to return fully constructed objects instead of plain rows from the database.

 ```php